Bouman/react-repo-base/README.md

 - In VSCode, install plugins **Prettier - Code formatter** and **ESLint** and configure them
 - Clone this repo, enter it
-- Run command `npm run setup`
+- _NB: To launch the frontend and backend server, you'll need an environment file with database credentials.
+You'll find a template one in `frontend/.env.sample` and `backend/.env.sample`_
-- _NB: To launch the backend server, you'll need an environment file with database credentials.
-You'll find a template one in `backend/.env.sample`_
+- Run command `npm run setup && npm run migrate`

 ### Available Commands